 - Poor Location and High Rentals: You may be located too far from your target audience, or your ideal location may be draining your pockets dry.
 Either way, it means fewer profits, running into losses, and ultimately shutting down.

 - Poor Customer Experience: If your customers are not enjoying coming to your restaurant, it is only a matter of time before they stop coming to you altogether.
 Know how you can deliver stellar customer service.

 - Your Inexperience: Your inexperience can lead to mistakes that can cost you more than a couple of customers.

-- Poor Staff Management: If you are unable to manage your staff, it will lead to bad customer experience, an increase in costs, and overall dysfunction.
-Poor staff management also leads to out of control labor costs, which is one of the biggest expenses in the restaurant business.
+- Poor Staff Management: If you are unable to manage your staff, it will lead to a bad customer experience, an increase in costs, and overall dysfunction.
+Poor staff management also leads to out-of-control labor costs, which is one of the biggest expenses in the restaurant business.
 Here’s how you can handle your staff exceptionally well.

 - Poor Allocation Of Resources: If you do not give enough attention to how many resources you need to employ in different segments of your restaurant, it will lead to mismanagement and losses.

 - Complex Menu: A long all-encompassing menu may sound like the right thing for your restaurant, but it will only confuse your customers and hinder profits.
 Know how you can craft that exquisite menu for your restaurant.